CI-CSE/ci-cse.github.io/_people/index.md

 title: People
 is_index: true
 permalink: /people/
+description: |
+  Members of the Chair of Software Engineering at CIT
 ---
 # People

-This page lists all members of the Chair of Software Engineering in Constructor Institute of Technology.
+This page lists all members of the Chair of Software Engineering at Constructor Institute of Technology.

 ## Current members